-In this recorded discussion, hear from Diversity, Equity and Inclusion (DE&I) experts.
+In this one hour session, hear from Diversity, Equity and Inclusion (DE&I) experts.
 Listen as they tour DE&I through the lens of hidden disabilities and neurodiverse talent.
 Sit back and relax as our panelists chat about what DE&I actually means for your business and your people.
 Take note as they share practical tips to help you improve how you recruit and support a diverse workforce.
 Hear first hand from our neurodiverse panelists about supports that help them to achieve a sense of belonging at work.

 On this virtual tour explore what DE&I really means.
 And discover DE&I initiatives that will help you to better recruit and support neurodivergent employees and those with hidden disabilities.
 During the tour you'll:

 “I’m passionate about creating a disability-smart world.
 And to ‘get it right’ organisations must work together as a whole.
 On this tour I share how you can get every department involved.
 And leave you with top tips to help you create a better working environment for all.”

 "Everyday I dedicate my time to make sure that disabled people are given the opportunity to share their talents.
 On this tour I'll share what you can do to make sure you’re set up to reach that talent.
 And highlight how you can better support disabled employees in their working day."